LegitimatelyRyan/LegitimatelyRyan/README.md

 ### Hi there 👋

-I am an 18 year old with a drive to create new and interesting things, from the development of back-end of computer games to empowering robots!
+I am an 18 year old university student with a drive to create new and interesting things, from the development of the back-end of common computer games to empowering autonomous robots!

-🔭 I’m currently working at a @FIRSTRobotics affiliate team, helping to empower and create awesome autonomous vehicles!
+🔭 I’m an alumni of a @FIRSTRobotics affiliate team, in which I focused on aspects of autonomous and safety oriented robots!
+✨ I am currently majoring in Cybersecurity, although I often times work on projects involving other specialties!

 Hope to see ya around!